TiendaNube/frontend-challenge/BestPractices.md

 · Is recommended to use .tsx instead .js in order to make the code easier to read, avoid bugs, also because is like javascript but with additional features
 · Is recommended to delete unnecessary imports like 'ContentState' from "draft-js" in Editor.js, or 'classname' and 'InputBlock' in InputCurrency.js
 .
 Is recommended to delete unnecessary files like 'modules/app/components/Login.js' .
-Is recommended to delete unnecessary props like 'persist' in "provider.js" · Is recommended to check performance in DevTools > Performance or Lighthouse we could find some useful data in order to improve performance
+Is recommended to delete unnecessary state products in ProductList.js · Is recommended to check performance in DevTools > Performance or Lighthouse we could find some useful data in order to improve performance
 .
 Is recommended to use shouldComponentUpdate or React.PureComponent in order to avoid unnecessary renders .
 Is recommended to refactor components in order to make them Stateless, this could reduce code and improve performance (better than use PureComponent)